spring-ai-alibaba/examples/spring-ai-alibaba-tool-calling-example/README.md

-# Spring-Ai-Alibaba-Tool-Calling-Example 模块

-## 模块说明
+# Tool Calling Example

-Demonstrate four approaches to ToolCalling with four distinct examples here:。
+Demonstrate four approaches to ToolCalling with four distinct examples here:
+- TimeController : Methods as Tools
+- AddressController : Methods as Tools - MethodToolCallback
+- BaiduTranslateController : Function as Tools - Function Name
+- WeatherController : Function as Tools - FunctionCallBack

+If you want to build your own tools, you can refer to the implementation in the community module of the Spring AI Alibaba repository and use the currently stable version 1.0.0.2.

+More available tools can be found on [this documentation](https://java2ai.com/docs/1.0.0-M5.1/integrations/tools/).
+For mcp style tools please check [spring-ai-alibaba-mcp-example](../spring-ai-alibaba-mcp-example).

+For more detail information: [spring-ai-tools](https://docs.spring.io/spring-ai/reference/api/tools.html)
 ## 接口文档
 ### TimeController 接口

 #### 1. simpleChat 方法